syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/11.object-storage-acls/docs.en.md

 * 2) Narrow down default full control ACL to the owner itself and allow other project members readonly access.

-This use-case can not be implemented using s3cmd:

 ```python
 s3client.create_bucket(Bucket="project-scope-readonly-bucket",GrantFullControl="ID=u:user.name.of.bucket.owner/project-id", GrantRead="ID=project-id")
 s3client.put_object(Body="only visible and writeable by owner",Bucket="project-scope-readonly-bucket",Key="owner-scope-object.txt",GrantFullControl="ID=u:user.name.of.bucket.owner/project-id")